jwinarske/rkboot/README.rst

 --elfloader-initcpio  configures :output:`elfloader.bin` to load an initcpio image and pass it to the kernel.
   This process requires decompression support to be enabled.

---embed-elfloader  configures the :output:`levinboot-*` targets to contain the :output:`elfloader.bin` binary, copy it where it needs to be and run it, instead of just returning to the mask ROM.
-  This only makes sense if :output:`elfloader.bin` has is configured to load a payload by itself (see above), since otherwise it will just fail (or behave erratically in case DRAM retention has left parts of a BL31 image in RAM).

 Primary build targets are:

+- :output:`sramstage.bin`: this is the first stage of levinboot, used to initialize DRAM (and potentially other hardware) for use by :output:`usbstage`, :output:`memtest.bin` and/or :output:`elfloader.bin`.

-- :output:`levinboot-usb.bin`: this is used for _`Booting via USB`.
+- :output:`levinboot-usb.bin`: this is used for single-stage _`Booting via USB`

 - :output:`levinboot-sd.img`: this is an image that can be written to sector 64 on an SD/eMMC drive.
   Configure with :cmdargs:`--elfloader-spi --embed-elfloader` to make this useful.

 - :output:`memtest.bin`: this is a very simple payload and just writes pseudorandom numbers to DRAM in 128MiB blocks and reads them back to check if the values are retained.

-- :output:`elfloader.bin`: this is the payload loading stage for _`Booting via USB`.
+- :output:`elfloader.bin`: this is the payload loading stage for multi-stage _`Booting via USB`.
   It expects a BL31 ELF image, a FDT blob and a Linux kernel (or a similar EL2 payload like `teststage.bin`) at (currently) hardcoded DRAM addresses (or a compressed payload blob at address 32M), loads BL31 into its correct addresses (which includes SRAM), inserts address information into the FDT, and finally jumps to BL31 with parameters telling it to start Linux (or other EL2 payload).

 - :output:`teststage.bin`: this is a simple EL2 payload.
 Currently it only dumps the passed FDT blob, if it is detected at :code:`*X0`.